Warren Buffett's Approach to Investing

 Before you invest, you need to understand how a company (or investment) works to make money, and the main drivers that impact the industry in which they operate.
 According to Buffett, if he cannot understand this in 10 minutes, he moves on to evaluate another investment on this basis.

 When teaching traders and investors, one of my mantras is to always keep things simple, which is what I believe Buffet is saying.
 All too often, individuals invest in markets or companies they do not understand, which causes emotional decision making and poor returns.

 If you don't possess the knowledge to understand how the market works or the risks of investing, you are better off sticking to the top 20 stocks in the market, as these represent the least amount of risk and will support you to build long term sustainable wealth.

 6. Buying shares is buying a part of a business

 Imagine you are buying an ownership stake in the convenience store around the corner from your house.
 You would automatically think about the competition, suppliers, prices, etc. You would also consider both the specific location of the store, as well as its competitive position in the market.

-Similarly, when buying shares on the stock market, you need to be able to analyze this information using both technical and fundamental analysis to ensure you are investing in a quality company that will rise over the medium to long term.
+Similarly, when buying stocks, you need to be able to analyze this information using both technical and fundamental analysis to ensure you are investing in good quality companies that will rise over the medium to long term.